Selangor FA to announce new first team and reserve team players in next two weeks | Goal.com

 Interestingly, multiple sources have confirmed the club's plans for the reserve team.
 Selangor intend to field as many youth players as possible in the reserve team, in order to blood them for the first team in the near future.
 And according to the sources, the Red Giants have signed over 10 National Football Development Programme (NFDP) trainees, who very recently graduated from the federal government-run programme, to their reserve team.

-Edit: Half an hour after the story was published, a Selangor media officer contacted Goal, clarifying that Selangor II players will only be announced in January 2020, claiming that the mostly teen-aged players are still sitting for their Malaysian Certificate of Education (SPM) examination in December.
+Edit: Half an hour after the story was published, a Selangor media officer contacted Goal, clarifying that Selangor II players will only be announced in January 2020, as the club will be occupied by other other engagements in December.

 Follow Goal Malaysia's Instagram account!